How To Create A To-Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) lets you display to-do items only to users who have been specifically assigned those items.
-Leave this option disabled to display items to all users.
+Enable this option to display to-do items only to users who have been assigned those items.
+Leave this option disabled (‘No’) to display items to all users.

 User Roles to Show

-Checking the boxes in this section Editor displays the type of users that can be assigned to-do items.
-Leave the checkbox unticked for any roles that you don’t want to assign to-do items.
+Check the boxes in this section Author to display the type of users that can be assigned items.
+If you don’t want to assign to-do items to a specific role, then don’t tick its checkbox.

 Email Assigned To-Do Items to User

-Note: If you disable this option, you can skip other items in this section.
+Note: If you disable this option, you can skip other settings in this section.

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want to display to-do categories in the email subject.
+Leave this option disabled (‘No’) if you don’t want to-do categories to show the subject of your emails.

-If you don’t want to-do categories to appear the email subject, then leave this option disabled (‘No’).
+If you don’t want to show categories in the subject of your emails, then leave this option disabled (‘No’).

 Show Who Assigned the To-Do Item in Email

-Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This option is useful if, for example, your website has various project managers assigning to-do items to users …
+Enabling this option displays the user who assigned the to-do item in the email.
+This is a useful option if you have various project managers assigning to-do items to users …

 From Field for Emails Sent to User

 Use this field to customize the “From” field when sending out emails to users.
-You can enter your company name, your domain, your name, or anything you like into this field …
+Add your company name, your domain, your name, or anything you like in this field …

 From Email

-Add into this field the email address that you would like displayed as the “sent from” address …
+In this field, type the email address that you want displayed as the “sent from” email address …

 Subject Field for Emails Sent to User

-Add a subject field for the email that will be automatically distributed to users whenever new items have been assigned in your to-do list …
+Type into this field a subject field for the email that will be automatically sent to users when new items have been added to your to-do list …

 Text in Emails Sent to User